-The applicant is requesting approval of an annexation and rezone application to change the zoning designation on 60.21 acres from Rural Urban Transitional (RUT) to Neighborhood Residential (R-5).
+The applicant is requesting approval of an annexation and zoning of two properties (Lot 3 of Hoot Nanney Farms Subdivision and Parcel S0404427800) and a rezone of two currently annexed properties (Lots 1 & 2 of Hoot Nanney Farms Subdivision), for a total of 67.0 acres from Rural Urban Transitional (RUT) and Mixed Use (MU) to Neighborhood Residential (R-5).
 This zoning district would allow for a maximum residential density of 5 dwelling unit per acre.
-The property is located in an area that will be serviceable with central sewer and water provided by Star Sewer and Water District in the near future.
-The property has already annexed into the Star Sewer and Water district.
-A lift station has been installed within the Amazon Falls development and both sewer and water lines have been stubbed to the southern edge of the property.
-The property will be accessed by a public road and currently has frontage onto N. Palmer Road.
+The applicant is requesting a density of 4.24, which is below the minimum density range of 5-10 units per acre within the Compact Residential designation.
+The property is located in an area that will be serviceable with central sewer and water provided by Star Sewer and Water District.
+The property will be accessed by a public road and currently has frontage onto W. Floating Feather Road.
 All roads in the development will be public.
 The rezone request includes a development agreement that will address future density and development standards.